leouieda/python-hawaii-2017/notes/day2.md

 * Example using sample data
 * Show docs and gallery
     * Exercise: Add labels and a title to your plot

-### Exercise

-Using the Hawaii temperature data, write code that:

-* Generate a plot of the monthly temperature anomaly per year
-* Add labels and a title to your plot
-* Make a second plot with the temperature in Fahrenheit

-Optional:

-* Add the yearly anomaly to your plot using a different color line